Built in 1488, the Kwan Tai Temple (dedicated to the Chinese god of war) is the oldest temple in the Tai O fishing village.

-Located on Lantau, Hong Kong’s largest island, Tai O’s simple wooden houses are built on stilts over creeks.
+Located on Lantau, Hong Kong’s largest island, Tai O is famous for its simple wooden houses built on stilts over creeks.

 While the local people traditionally relied on fishing for their livelihood, today they’re more likely to be seen selling salted fish and shrimp paste, displayed in baskets, to tourists strolling the streets.

 Tai O: One of the best places to visit in Hong Kong

 Hong Kong is full of delightful surprises.

 We were totally amazed to discover that there’s some fabulous hiking on Lantau Island.
 Who knew Hong Kong had so many forests, parks and hiking trails!